asabanovic/short-lnk-app/readme.md

-Short Link Application
+#Short Link Application

-	This is a short link app based off of a meteor app.
+	This is a short link app based on Meteor and React.

+Adnan Sabanovic